-Bit Description

-7:6 Reserved.
+Bit Description 7:6 Reserved.
 Read as 0s.
 5 Video Enable.
-Note that In the VGA standard, this is called the "Palette Address Source" bit.
-Clearing this bit

-Bit Description will cause the VGA display data to become all 00 index values.
+In the VGA standard, this is called the "Palette Address Source" bit.
+Clearing this bit will cause the VGA display data to become all 00 index values.
 For the default palette, this will cause a black screen.
 The video timing signals continue.
 Another control bit will turn video off and stop the data fetches.
 0 = Disable.
 Attribute controller color registers (AR[00:0F]) can be accessed by the CPU.
 1 = Enable.
 Attribute controller color registers (AR[00:0F]) are inaccessible by the CPU.
 4:0 Attribute Controller Register Index.
 These five bits are used to select any one of the attribute controller registers (AR[00:14]), to be accessed.
-Note: AR12 is referred to in the VGA standard as the Color Plane Enable Register.
-The words "plane," "color plane," "display memory plane," and "memory map" have been all been used in literature on the VGA standard to describe the four separate regions in the frame buffer where the pixel color or attribute information is split up and stored in standard VGA planar modes.
-This use of multiple terms for the same subject was deemed to be confusing, therefore, AR12 is called the Memory Plane Enable Register.
-Attribute Controller Register Index.

-1.4.2 AR[00:0F] - Palette Registers [0:F]
+AR[00:0F] - Palette Registers [0:F]

-I/O (and Memory Offset) Address:Read at 3C1h and Write at 3C0h; (index=00h-0Fh)
+I/O (and Memory Offset) Address: Read at 3C1h and Write at 3C0h; (index=00h-0Fh)